apereo/cas/docs/cas-server-documentation/configuration/Configuration-Properties.md

 ### LDAP Service Registry

 Control how CAS services should be found inside an LDAP instance.
 To learn more about this topic, [please review this guide](../services/LDAP-Service-Management.html).

-LDAP settings for this feature are available [here](Configuration-Properties-Common.html#ldap-connection-settings) under the configuration key `cas.service-registry.ldap`.
+{% include {{ version }}/ldap-configuration.md configKey="cas.service-registry.ldap" %}

 ```properties
 # cas.service-registry.ldap.service-definition-attribute=description